How Noise Benefits AI-generated Image Detection

+Thus, the noise $\mathcal{E}$ can decrease the uncertainty of predictions and simplify the task if it satisfies the following conditions:

+Therefore, our core objective is to maximize the mutual information $I(\mathcal{T}; \mathcal{E})$ to improve the model's ability to distinguish between real and fake images.
 Since $H(\mathcal{T})$ is constant during optimization, maximizing $I(\mathcal{T}; \mathcal{E})$ is equivalent to minimizing the conditional task entropy $H(\mathcal{T} | \mathcal{E})$.
 This encourages the detector to learn noise-invariant yet task-discriminative representations, thereby improving its robustness and generalization to unseen generative models and domains.